STG-7/FastPagesSTG/_posts/2022-08-29-AluminiPanelNotes.md

 - Managing your group is very important to your success
 - Some of the alumini got used for doing too much group work, be mindful on how you split your work amongst colleagues and peers

-### Applying for Computer Science even if you are not majoring in Computer Science
+### Applying for Computer Science even if you are not majoring in it
 - Computer science can be used for optimization in other fields
 - Computer science can help with high level math
 - A lot of requirements in statistics courses and psychology courses need some type of Computer Science background